Leaders need Business Design

 Rotman’s Business Design Method guides you to develop empathetic and strategic mindsets through the repeated use of design principles and anthropological methods alongside traditional business decision-making frameworks.

-It aligns to the organizational innovation development process and offers three design-led stages necessary to navigate innovation’s uncertain path:
+It aligns to the organizational innovation development process and offers four design-driven steps necessary to navigate innovation’s uncertain path:

 Click here to view a hi-res version